Name resolution via VPN with Split Horizon DNS

 PS C:\> Get-NetIPInterface | Sort-Object Interfacemetric

-PowerShell now clearly shows all interface metrics.
+PowerShell now shows all interface metrics.

 Get-NetIPInterface Sort-Object Interfacemetric